Skip to Main Content

 To locate print material in the Law Library, note the call number and location in the Julius record.
 Click on the location for a map, or ask for directions at the Reference Desk or the Circulation Desk.
 The Derenberg Room of the Law Library is the location for a few of the major law-related government documents, e.g., the United States Code

-Worldcat and the CGP can be searched to identify other U.S. government publications that the Law Library might not have.
+Worldcat and the Catalog of Government Publications (CGP) can be searched to identify other U.S. government publications that the Law Library might not have.

-CGP: Catalog of Government Publications
+Catalog of Government Publications (CGP)

 Use the Catalog of U.S. Government Publications (CGP) to identify publications from the legislative, executive, and judicial branches of the U.S. government.
 If you find a title of interest, click on the Locate in a Library link near the bottom of the record to identify a library that might have the publication in its U.S. depository collection.
 Make a note of the SuDoc number and Item number of the material.
 Check Julius for the Law Library call number and location, or ask for assistance at the Reference Desk.